Circadian Sleep Hub: How the Microbiome Shapes Natural Sleep and Energy

 8. Do SCFAs really improve sleep quality?

-Yes — SCFAs regulate inflammation, support melatonin pathways, calm the nervous system, and strengthen gut barrier repair overnight.
+Yes, SCFAs regulate inflammation, support melatonin pathways, calm the nervous system, and strengthen gut lining repair overnight.

 9. How does cortisol timing impact insomnia?

-A misaligned cortisol curve suppresses melatonin, increases nighttime alertness, and drives the classic 2–3 AM awakening pattern.
+The cortisol gut microbiome connection matters because a misaligned cortisol curve can suppress melatonin, increase nighttime alertness, disrupt microbial rhythms, and contribute to the classic 2–3 AM awakening pattern.

 10. Can the oral microbiome influence circadian rhythm?